Driving in Italy? 7 Things to Know Before Renting a Car

 Also, when booking hotels, try to choose places that include free overnight parking.
 It’ll make your life so much easier!

-A beautiful view of the island of Ischia while driving in Italy
+A beautiful view of the island of Ischia by the blue ocean waters

 4. There are speed cameras everywhere.